brombres/ReID/README.md

 - `--help`, `-h`, `-?`<br>
     Display this help text.

+- `--grep`, `-g`<br>
+    Search for the given IDs or patterns without making changes.
+    Only one ID or pattern should be supplied instead of the usual two.
+    Matching lines can be saved, edited, and applied using ReID.

 - `--package`<br>
     Treats dots in the old ID as Java-style package path separators and renames both package "dot names" and folder paths accordingly.
 For example,